yeslogic/prince-docs/docs/server-integration.md

     "xml-external-entities": <bool>
 }
 ```
-Only the `src` field is required, the rest can be left as defaults.
+Only the `src` field is required (marked with an asterisk), the rest can be left as defaults.

 <p class="note">
 URLs must be file names, or HTTP URLs - or, if the user wishes to embed the file inside the job itself, they also can be <code>data:</code> URLs!